BREMERTON, Wash. — This nondescript brown building in Bremerton hides a secret.

 They're both from Oahu, so they started making the snack that tastes like home to all Hawaiians.

-"It’s definitely comforting food, sometimes it's a quick snack, sometimes it's a whole meal.
+"It’s definitely comforting food, and sometimes it's a quick snack, sometimes it's a whole meal.
 We cook ours in our own teriyaki sauce,” she explained, “the texture if your rice is key, it has to be the perfect chewiness.”

 “So that's Brandon's thing, he's the master wrapper,” said Jamie.